fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

 The analysis modules are the same for simulations and observations and contain control flow based on the `CREATOR` FITS header tag to perform the necessary steps, which are different for simulations and observations.

+The analysis results are stored to FITS with the outputkeys determined from the settings.properties file and whether the analyzed file containes observations or simulations.

 ####  `analysis/init.xml`